 The plot involves some super-evil wizards from a previous book, including an evil wizard ghost sworn to kill her (also from a previous book) led by a super-powerful demon.
 We never find out their plot, but they free a super-powerful genie for it, who, shocker, gets out of hand and possesses the main character’s body.
 It either wants to go home, or to free a bunch of other evil genies (in the book, it’s the first – it’s a genie serial-killer of other genies and wants to kill the judge who sentenced it; but the book jacket says the latter.)

 At the very end, she wins by realizing she has friends.
 Literally just realizing.
 She suddenly remembers she has siren telepathy, which she has been using through-out the book, and reaches out to all of her friends at once.
 That gives her the strength to shake off the genie control.
-The plan came together earlier when she met the only female genie-keeper and her young son (who hasn’t yet grown into swaggering jerk of a man, like every other genie-keeper.)
-The have a proper meeting of female minds.
+Then she executes the plan she made with the only female genie-keeper and her young son (who hasn’t yet grown into swaggering jerk of a man).
+The had a proper discussion as only women-folk can.

 Various secondary events are crammed in:

-- Her main evil ghost enemy dies after her heart stops in an unrelated matter (her death was it’s unfinished business.)
+- Her main evil ghost enemy dies after her heart stops in an unrelated matter (her death was it’s Unfinished Business.)
 After being reminded of how lethal wizard ghosts are, this is the first time we see him in the book.
 He just shows up, says “I was actually just hanging around waiting for someone else to kill you, and they did,” and poofs away.
 Just in case readers notice that she’s had her heart stopped several times before, her friends ask her “haven’t you had your heart stopped several times before?” and she explains this was extra-stoppy, so fooled the ghost in a way the previous heart-stops couldn’t.

 - We very briefly meet a guy from a previous book, just so we can see him dead later.

-- Immediately after winning, a good genie, who was just watching them fight the evil one, pops up and brings her werewolf friend back to life (he died one page ago, just long enough to inspire her to fight harder.)
+- Immediately after winning, a good genie, who had been calmly watching them fight the evil one, pops up and brings her werewolf friend back to life (he died one page ago, which inspired her to fight harder.)
 Those wacky genies and their rules.

-The rules say we have to learn more about the world, and we do.
+But the book respects the rule where we have to learn more about the world.
 There are professional magic-using hitmen.
-We learn demons can appear without being summoned if they time it exactly when a ghost dies (which makes a tunnel from here to the otherworld?)
-Genies are entirely new for this book, and we learn genie-keeper powers come from being part genie.
+Demons can appear without being summoned if they time it exactly when a ghost dies, since that makes a tunnel from here to the otherworld?
+Genies are new to the series, and we learn genie-keeper powers come from being part genie.
 If you use mental telepathy in an airports, the TSA has magic to spy on it.
 Does that make up for not really caring about the main character?